Modern Developer Tools

 - Extensions: Add features as you need them (we'll set up the essential ones)

-- Why it matters: A good code editor prevents many common mistakes and speeds up your work
+- Why it matters: A good code editor prevents many common mistakes and speeds up your work.
+You save your limited mental energy for solving problems, not fighting your tools.

 4. Node.js - JavaScript Tool